MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/copilot-enable-help-pane.md

 ## Configure knowledge sources

-You can configure the following knowledge sources for Copilot to generate responses.
+You can configure the knowledge base for Copilot to generate responses.

 ### Prerequisites